QuizMe

 QuizMe is a trivia game about baseball, but you can use it as a template to build quizzes on any topic.
 With QuizMe:

 With QuizMe, the quiz questions are always the same unless you, the programmer, change them.
-Later, you can create MakeQuiz & TakeQuiz, an app that lets users of the app create and modify the quiz questions.

 This tutorial assumes you are familiar with the basics of App Inventor -- using the Component Designer to build a user interface, and using the Blocks Editor to specify event-handlers.
 If you are not familiar with the basics, try stepping through some of the basic tutorials before continuing.